reachjainrahul/testrepo/docs/aks-installation.md

 ## Create Azure VMs

-Additionally, you can also create a compute VNET with 3 VMs using the terraform scripts for testing purpose.
+Additionally, you can also create compute VNET with 3 VMs using terraform scripts for testing purpose.
 Each VM will have a public IP and an Apache Tomcat server deployed on port 80.
 Use curl `<PUBLIC_IP>:80` to access a sample web page.
 Create or obtain Azure Service Principal credential and configure the